-England & Wales Cricket Board, also known as ECB, is a state-owned entity headquartered in the UK.
-Founded in 1997, it employs approximately 660 individuals and reported $408.4M in revenue as of 2024.
-The organization functions as a tier 1 media tech buyer, serving as the national governing body for all cricket, which includes bat sports, across England and Wales.
+England & Wales Cricket Board, also known as ECB, is a state-owned organization headquartered in the UK.
+Founded in 1997, it employs approximately 660 individuals and focuses on spectator sports.
+The organization reported $408.4M in revenue as of 2024 and functions as a tier 1 media tech buyer.
+It serves as the national governing body for all cricket in England and Wales.

 Similar Companies